setiah/project-website/_posts/2021-11-19-connecting-java-high-level-rest-client-with-opensearch-over-https.markdown

 keytool -keystore $JAVA_HOME/lib/security/cacerts -storepass changeit -list
 ```

-To configure the client, we need to add the root CA certificate (root-ca.pem) to the client truststore.
-The install_demo_configurations.sh tool created `opensearch-1.1.0/config/root-ca.pem` while setting up the server.
+To configure the client, we need to add the root CA certificate `root-ca.pem` to the client truststore.
+The `install_demo_configurations.sh1` tool created `opensearch-1.1.0/config/root-ca.pem` while setting up the server.
 We can either add it to the JVM truststore, or add it to a custom truststore and use that custom truststore in the client.
 I prefer the custom truststore approach to keep the JVM truststore clean.

 Use the Java `keytool` to create a custom truststore and import the root authority certificate.
 The `keytool` does not understand the `.pem` format, so we’ll have to first convert the root authority certificate to `.der` format using `openssl` cryptography library and then add it to the custom truststore using Java `keytool`.
 Most Linux distributions already come with `openssl` installed.

-_STEP 1:_ Convert the root authority certificates from .pem to .der format.
+### STEP 1: Convert the root authority certificates from `.pem` to `.der` format.

 ```
 openssl x509 -in opensearch-1.1.0/config/root-ca.pem -inform pem -out root-ca.der --outform der
 ```

-_STEP 2:_ Create a custom truststore and add the `root-ca.der` certs.
+### STEP 2: Create a custom truststore and add the `root-ca.der` certs.
 Later, we will set this custom truststore in the client code to override the default truststore.

 ```
 keytool -import root-ca.der -alias opensearch -keystore myTrustStore
 ```

 Confirm the action was successful by listing certs in truststore.
-The grep should be able to find opensearch alias if the certs were added successfully.
+The `grep` should be able to find opensearch alias if the certs were added successfully.

 ```
 keytool -keystore myTrustStore -storepass changeit -list | grep opensearch
 ```

-_STEP 3:_ Next, set the truststore properties in the client code to point to the custom truststore.
+### STEP 3: Next, set the truststore properties in the client code to point to the custom truststore.

 ```
-//Point to keystore with appropriate certificates for security.
+// Point to keystore with appropriate certificates for security.
 System.setProperty("javax.net.ssl.trustStore", "/full/path/to/myCustomTrustStore");
 System.setProperty("javax.net.ssl.trustStorePassword", "password-for-myCustomTrustStore");
 ```

-_STEP 4:_ Now create an instance of client and connect with OpenSearch over HTTPS.
+### STEP 4: Now create an instance of the client and connect with OpenSearch over HTTPS.

 ```
 // Create the client.